Randal Pinkett

 Randal D. Pinkett (born 1971) is an American business consultant who in 2005 was the winner of season four of the reality television show The Apprentice.
-Pinkett is the first African American to win the US version of The Apprentice.
+Pinkett is the first African American to win the American version of The Apprentice.

 With an educational background in engineering and business, Pinkett is both a Rhodes Scholar and a Walter Byers Scholar, and holds five academic degrees.
 Before entering the reality show, Pinkett had already established a career in business and had become co-founder of business consulting firm BCT Partners in 2001.
 As winner of The Apprentice Season 4 in December 2005, Pinkett undertook a yearlong apprenticeship with Trump Entertainment Resorts in Atlantic City, New Jersey.

 After The Apprentice, Pinkett has continued as chairman and CEO of BCT Partners, while also acting as a public speaker and appearing on later editions of the show, and on CEO Exchange; he has also entered politics.

 Early life

+Raised in East Windsor, New Jersey, Pinkett graduated from Hightstown High School in neighboring Hightstown.

+He was a three sport athlete (soccer, basketball, track and field) in high school.

+In 1989, he began attending Rutgers University and graduated summa cum laude in 1994, with a BS in electrical engineering.

+At Rutgers, he was the recipient of the James Dickson Carr and Paul Robeson scholarships.